jsfenfen/paper_fec/README.md

 Getting more files
 =====

 The demo worked on a single .fec file.
 There's a utility for retrieving many .fec files from the zipped archive that FEC maintains.
-You can see it's usage with: `python -m helpers.download_old_fec_filings --help`
+You can see its usage with: `python -m helpers.download_old_fec_filings --help`

 	usage: download_old_fec_filings.py [-h] [--start START] [--end END]